caomw/confidenceSFM/README.txt

 dataRaw/ -> contains the behavioural results of the experiment

-iViewXNao -> Old files from Nao that are not used in the present experiment
+iViewXNao -> files that are used for the communication with the eye tracker.

 notes_meetings/  -> contains the parameters and ideas discussed in the meetigns with Megan and Nao.